 Fotodiox make adapters for mounting manual focus lenses to mirrorless cameras.

 One lens to rule them all: 12-35 f/2.8 zoom

 The Panasonic 12-35 is fast for a zoom, so it’s relatively good for low light and shallow focus.
 It has a constant aperture so exposure doesn’t change when you zoom in and out.
-And it has Dual IS, though not the latest version.
-It’s a convenient, high-quality option for news, events and documentary.
-There is a newer version which works with the latest version of Dual IS, but it’s a lot more expensive.
+And it has Dual IS image stabilisation.
+It’s a convenient, high-quality (but expensive) option for news, events and documentary.

 Wide angle lens